-If you’ve ever dreamed of having a pocket-sized companion with big, curious eyes and a personality to match those eyes, sugar gliders might be the perfect exotic addition to your household.
+If you’ve ever dreamed of having a pocket-sized companion with big, curious eyes and a personality to match those eyes, sugar gliders might be the perfect exotic pets to add to your household.
 These adorable creatures, native to Australia, Indonesia, and New Guinea, have been gaining popularity as pets in recent years.
 However, before you rush to bring home these tiny acrobats, it’s crucial to understand their unique needs and whether they would make suitable pets for your lifestyle.

 What are Sugar Gliders?